portlandcodeschool/jsi/_posts/00-02-03-closures-scope.md

   };
 })();

-greet('Whitney');
+greet('Andrew');
 {% endhighlight %}

 Note that `sayHello` is set to a function that actually returns a function.
 The inner function is the one that's called later with `greet('Whitney')`.
 The `greeting` variable is not accessible outside of the scope created by the immediately invoked function expression.
 This example is a bit contrived, but we'll start using these soon.

 ## Takeaway

-These concepts are simple and logical.
 If all of the vocabulary didn't make sense on this pass, don't worry too much about it.
 Generally if your code is well written, you won't really need to think about scope or think too hard about what a closure is.
 It will be handy to understand the terminology to discuss this with other programmers, though.

 [hoisting]: http://www.adequatelygood.com/JavaScript-Scoping-and-Hoisting.html